top of page

 Ultimately, Hadrian changed the orientation of Jerusalem, renamed it Aelia Capitolina, and restricted Jewish access to the city.
 Around 132 AD, there was a final Jewish revolt called the Bar Kokhba led by Simon bar Kosiba (later known as Bar Kokhba).
 This Jewish uprising was eventually put down by the Romans in 135 AD, killing more than a half million Jews during the revolt.
 In the past, conflicting accounts in ancient sources have led scholars to debate whether Aelia Capitolina’s foundation was a cause or a consequence of the Bar Kokhba revolt.
 However, the discovery of Aelia Capitolina coins struck before the revolt, found in a building abandoned prior to the uprising and in coin hoards from Bar Kokhba refuge caves, has provided strong archaeological evidence that the city's foundation preceded the revolt.

 Hadrian desecrated the presumed places of the crucifixion and resurrection, the birthplace of Christ, and many other significant Holy Land sites.
 Hadrian built a large temple dedicated to Jupiter on the Temple Mount.
 He raised up a blasphemous memorial to his own deification in the form of an equestrian statue which he placed over the former location of the Jewish temple’s Holy of Holies.
 Over a rock-cut tomb presumed to be that of Christ, Hadrian built a temple of Venus (Aphrodite), an ancient goddess of sexual love and beauty.
 At the same time, he ordered a grove dedicated to the pagan god Adonis to be planted around the cave of Bethlehem.
 Hadrian enjoyed participating in orgies at idolatrous festivals and was deeply involved in witchcraft and occult ceremonies.
-Ironically, Hadrian’s attempts to replace Christian worship at these sites helped to preserve their identity for future generations to uncover.

 Eventually, in 313 AD, a major change happened in the Roman Empire when Emperor Constantine legalized Christianity.
 Later, Constantine’s mother, Helena, made a trip to the Holy Land to build churches over the areas surrounding the main events of Christ’s life.
 She built the Church of the Nativity in Bethlehem, the Church of the Ascension (now Pater Noster Church) on the Mount of Olives, the Church of the Annunciation in Nazareth, the Basilica in the Garden of Gethsemane, and the Church of the Holy Sepulchre.
 Constantine had the temples Hadrian erected to Jupiter and Venus demolished to make way for the Church of the Holy Sepulchre.
 There were others (Armenians, Russians, Greeks, etc.) as well that came to the Holy Land to build churches, monuments, and basilicas on various holy sites.